josiahcoad/Wanderland/README.md

 - So you like the idea and want to be part of it?
 Awesome!
 Do whatever seems interesting to you!
 - Please submit your changes as a pull request.
 Idealy a pull request represents a complete feature you're adding.
 - For GUI related, a useful place for brainstorming is [draw.io](https://drive.google.com/file/d/1-qyOF1iSzyxsx16Yxgx-hzV8WLq0Mt1d/view?usp=sharing) where you are free to edit.
 Hopefull we can use this to agree on the GUI will look/behave before putting too much effort into the coding of it.
+- Every pull request is run through a rigourous stlylistic auto-checker called codebeat.
+Before any PR can be merged, it should not raise any issues on codebeat.
+Our "GPA" for the code base right now is 3.98 ([see whole report here](https://codebeat.co/projects/github-com-josiahcoad-seetheworld-master)).
+Thank you for doing your part to keep it that way!
+- We use the *Beautify* VS Code Extension to maintain the formatting standard for the repo.
+Please make sure you have this extension installed and run auto-formatter on your documents before submitting a PR.

 Peace out and happy travelling :v: :yum: